myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-09T13:46:05.592Z
 >
 > Like someone's post on deck.blue.
 The button is so addictive that you will want to press like as many times as you want.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-09T13:27:43.473Z
->
-> Let's build interesting bots😁

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-09T13:23:51.810Z
->
-> I wrote an article on how to create a highly interactive BOT using Dart and Bluesky's Firehose.
-In this article you will learn how to easily create a BOT using Firehose with Dart.

-github.com/myConsciousn...

----
 <!-- MY-BSKY_TIMELINE:END -->